LeonardoViotti/lightning-seminar-cooking/Brazilian food - Sep 2020/farofa.md

  - Fresh cilantro
  - Lime and/or lemon zest

-## KITCHEN APPLIANCES
+## Kitchen appliances
  - Large frying pan.

-## PREPARATION
+## Preparation
- - Fry the onion in palm oil until very soft.
+ 1. Fry the onion in palm oil until very soft.
- - Add salt to taste.
+ 2. Add salt to taste.
- - Add nuts and let them fry a bit.
+ 3. Add nuts and let them fry a bit.
- - Add a generous quantity of butter.
+ 4. Add a generous quantity of butter.
- - Add flour and mix well.
+ 5. Add flour and mix well.
- - Turn off the heat and add chopped cilantro and lime zest.
+ 6. Turn off the heat and add chopped cilantro and lime zest.